eclipse-theia/theia-website/src/docs/project_goals.md

 This section describes the overall goals of the Eclipse Theia project.

-## Eclipse Theia mission statement: A framework for building tools and IDEs based on web technologies
+**Eclipse Theia mission statement: A framework for building tools and IDEs based on web technologies.**

 ## An Open, Flexible and Extensible Tool Platform